dmorand17/terraform-network-basic/README.md

 This Terraform configuration creates a basic VPC setup in AWS with the following components:

 - VPC with configurable CIDR block
-- 2 Public Subnets
+- 'n' Public Subnets
-- 2 Private Subnets
+- 'n' Private Subnets
 - Internet Gateway
 - NAT Gateway (for private subnet internet access)
 - Appropriate route tables and associations